henri/spb/README.md

 spb --browser chromium
 ```

-This next example will show a list of browsers which SPB natively supports
+This next example command displays a list of browsers which SPB natively supports.
 ```
 spb --list-browsers
 ```